willijeong1/willijeong1.github.io/_posts/2022-12-14-suicidal-ideation.md

 Before training the initial model including all independent variables, we evaluated the predictability of each variable using a univariate GLM.
 We proceeded on to autoML on selected variables which showed significant predictability in simple linear regression (p < .05).
 The trained prediction model predicted the dependent variable (suicidal ideation) in a satisfactory manner (AUC = 0.950, sensitivity = 0.816, specificity = 0.990).
 It was notable that almost all CBCL variables passed the variable selection by solitary predictability and also expressed highly dominant explainability in the initial prediction model.
 The below right figure depicts that the top 11 variables with highest explainability were all from CBCL.

-Meanwhile, contrary to common belief, brain data failed to show meaningful predictability even from the variable selection process.
+Meanwhile, contrary to common belief, brain imaging data failed to show meaningful predictability even from the variable selection process.
 Among brain morphometry, fMRI, and dMRI variables, only 2.57%, 0.29%, and 5.60% respectively were classified as significant.
 Though some dMRI variables could be distinguished for having moderate predictability, CBCL variables dominated all of these distinct variables by explainability.
 It is worth mentioning that distinguished dMRI variables pointed to the connectivity between left amygdala and left nucleus accumbens or left lateral orbitofrontal cortex, along with the connectivity between left insula and right middle temporal gyrus.
 These connections have been reported to constitute circuits related to anxiety, depression, or the reward system.
 Moreover, fMRI measurement of activity in the left nucleus accumbens also showed significant predictibility alone.
-Overall, we anticipated that predictability of these variables from brain data would improve when their interactions with PRS - PRS variables had negligible explainability - were included.
+Overall, we anticipated that predictability of these variables from brain imaging data would improve when their interactions with PRS - PRS variables had negligible explainability - were included.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">